 We are living in an era where that is defined by one continual exponential technology wave after another, called the Digital Age.
-It is transforming everything we do, from how we do business and especially in how organizations plan to lead people in the Digital Age.
+It is transforming everything we do, from how we do business and especially in putting leading people in the Digital Age at the top of the corporate agenda.
 In fact, we have never seen a change of this scope and speed in human history, creating a seismic shift from an Industrial Age to the Digital Age.

 After all, as we said in our April blog “Why mindsets matter in digital innovation and Transformation” that innovation is an organizations ability to stimulate and transform new ideas and knowledge into products, processes or services that tangibly increase value to customers, accelerate growth, enhance operational effectiveness and/or improve profitability.
 To do this, you have the best leaders and culture, digital architecture and mechanisms, flexible structure and systems in your organization to support and enable ongoing growth and innovation.

 Some defining characteristics of the Digital Age, mentioned in the Digital Leadership EdEx course I am currently completing include: